Is a Nursing Career Right For You?

 Symptoms of Functional Neurological Disorder

-The symptoms of FND can vary widely between individuals, making it a highly individualized condition.
+The symptoms of FND can vary widely between individuals, making functional treatment for fnd highly individualized.
 Key symptoms include:

 • Motor Symptoms: Weakness, tremors, or gait abnormalities.